mxballin/instructional-design/pages/teachingphilosophy.md

 {% include feature/nav-menu.html sections="Introduction;Instructional Context;Value Statement;Influential Theories and Theorists;Personal Analysis;Personal Application" %}

-  {% include feature/image.html objectid="https://payload.cargocollective.com/1/10/326832/9687336/music-007_2000_c.jpg" alt="A double exposure photograph of an orchestral conductor at work." caption="I find the idea of a conductor, who works collaboratively with the orchestra to create music by directing the tempo and helping to shape the sound, a useful metaphor for thinking about instruction.
-(Photograph by Mya Ballin, licensed under CC BY 4.0)"%}

   <h4> Introduction </h4>
 <p class="py-2" style="width=75ch;">
 Part of the course AHE 553, Adult Learning & Development, involved the development of a teaching philosophy statement.
 As part of the assignment, we were asked to address the following prompts: